iurisman/rust-dust/lib/README_WITH_RESULT.md

     iter1_opt.into_iter().flatten().chain(iter2_opt.into_iter().flatten())
 }
 ```
-Here, I've delegated the job of `Either` to two calls to `flatten()`, one of which will return an empty iterator
+Here, I've delegated the job of `Either` to two calls to `flatten()`, one of which will produce an empty iterator
-and the other the iterator of results, while `chain()` will stitch them together.
+and the other the iterator to be returned by the function, while `chain()` will stitch them together.

 ## 4. Preserving Backtrace